sleemanj/xinha/trunk/compression_readme.txt

 You can use the contrib/compress.php to batch-convert the current Xinha snapshot.

-To use this script, open it in a text editor, comment out the die() command at the top and open it in your browser.
+Make sure you have PHP installed on your machine.
+To use this script, open it in a text editor, comment out the die() command at the top and run via "php compress.php" from the command-line.

 You can use the contrib/compress.bat to compress JavaScript files by drag&drop in Windows.